nutanix-cloud-native/ndb-operator/README.md

 operator-sdk run bundle $BUNDLE_IMG

 NOTE:
-The container and bundle image creation steps can be skipped in case of existing images the container registry.
+The container and bundle image creation steps can be skipped if existing images are present in the container registry.
 ```

 ---